gpaiva00/gofinances-mobile/README.md

 # :rocket: Features

- Now you can see how much you earn and spend during the month The app warns you if you are able to do next spend Organize your transactions
+💸 Now you can see how much you earn and spend during the month

+✋🏽 The app warns you if you are able to do next spend

- Easily identify your transactions with beautiful icons Create your own transaction category.
+😍 Easily identify your transactions with beautiful icons

+💡 Create your own transaction category.
 The app creates the icon for you

 # :outbox_tray: Installation
 > This app was made with Expo.
 So you'll need to get <a href="https://docs.expo.io/workflow/expo-cli/" target="_blank">expo-cli</a> before start.

-Open your terminal
+💻 Open your terminal

 Type command below to clone this repo via HTTPS:
 ```bash